evisos-ons/github-user-dashboard/README.md

-# design-system-python-flask-demo
+# Dummy Project: GitHub User Dashboard

-This project is a demo of design system implemented in Python and Flask.
+This project is a demo of the design system implemented in Python and Flask, using the GitHub API.

 ## Setup